 Although often less obvious, the same mechanisms apply to natural landscape scenes.
 A chalky cliff face, or a large bright rock can possibly reflect tons of light onto the nearby objects.
-But the most bankable source of reflected light in a natural environment are the clouds.
+But the most bankable source of indirect illumination in a natural environment are clouds.

 They can dramatically change the overall tonality in the frame.
 Usually for the better, or at least for the more interesting.
 And not only that, they can often considerably enhance the perception of colours in the scene.
 Making for a more nuanced and vibrant colour palette.
 You don’t even need to include the clouds in the frame to appreciate their impact.

 Winter afternoon at Birling Gap.

 A huge chalky cliff face to my right was bouncing off so much sunlight onto the shaded parts of the foreground that it almost looks as if I’d used a flash for this exposure.

 Naturally, clouds are never static, they constantly shift and transform.
 Hence their beneficial effects on the scenery are usually very short-lived.
 And thus very easy to miss.
 So you always need to be alert and sensitive to those subtle changes which may occur at any moment.
 Also, clouds of course come in all shapes and sizes.
 Large low hanging bright clouds will influence the tonality in your scene a lot more noticeably than high altitude “wispies”.

 A colossal cluster of white clouds off the frame reflected tremendous amounts of light onto the shaded parts of the bulls.
 And created an almost HDR-esque tonality.
 This is a single exposure though and was quite easy to take.